PyLav/PyLav/SETUP.md

   - Download and run the msi executable [here](https://cdn.azul.com/zulu/bin/zulu19.30.11-ca-jdk19.0.1-win_x64.msi)
     - Make sure to select the following when prompted `Add to PATH`, `set JAVA_HOME variable` and `JavaSoft (Oracle) registry keys`

+##  Environment Variables
+Note - All environment variables except `PYLAV__LOGGER_PREFIX` and `PYLAV__YAML_CONFIG` can be configured from the `pylav.yaml` file which should reside in the home directory of the user running the bot.
+An example of the file can be found at [pylav.example.yaml](pylav.example.yaml), if you don't create the file yourself pylav will do so on the first run, and once the file exists it will be preferred over the Environment Variable set.
+ - `PYLAV__YAML_CONFIG`:
+   - If you are in an environment where the home directory is not available you can specify a path to the config file using the `PYLAV__YAML_CONFIG` environment variable.
+   - This should be the absolute path to the `pylav.yaml` file i.e `/config/pylav.yaml`.
+ - `PYLAV__LOGGER_PREFIX`:
+   - The prefix to use for the logger, defaults nothing, if provided all loggers used by PyLav will be prefixed with this value.

 ## pylav.yaml Setup
  - Go to your home directory for the user which will run the bot.